adimand/acquaa-org/Companies.md

 The _Companies_ module caters to companies that need to administer their users and assets in a centralised fashion.

+This includes
-This includes ensuring contact and employee information is up-to-date, managing assets like test kits and performing actions on behalf of their inspectors/plumbers.
+- ensuring contact and employee information is up-to-date
+- managing assets like test kits
+- performing actions on behalf of their inspectors/plumbers

 ## Overview of Functionality
 [[https://github.com/acquaa-org/acquaa/blob/gh-pages/images/company_module.png|Overview]]